 Convert DBF files to CSV, DataFrames, HDF5 tables, and SQL tables.
 Python3 compatible.

 A Python3 utility for converting simple DBF files (see Limitations) to CSV files, Pandas DataFrames, SQL tables, or HDF5 tables.
 (There is almost complete Python2 support as well.)
 This code was designed to be very simple, fast and memory efficient; therefore, it lacks many features (such as writing DBF files) that other packages might provide.
-The conversion to CSV and SQL is entirely written in Python, so no additional dependencies are necessary.
+The conversion to CSV format is entirely written in Python, so no additional dependencies are necessary.
 For other export formats, see Requirements.

 Bug fixes, questions, and update requests are encouraged and can be filed at the GitHub repo.